While we revealed last week that Intel was set to release its first smartwatch, the details surrounding it were pretty scarce.

 But, what else will the watch offer?
 Well, according to Pocket-Lint interview with Bell, the Peak will pack far superior heart rate tech than any other device on the market today, including the Apple Watch

-"Something that gives you a snapshot every once in a while is kind of fun to play with but – and I heard something about the Apple Watch – that's not the same as something that can help you figure out how to change your lifestyle; to help people perform better or feel better” Bell told the site.
+"Something that gives you a [heart rate] snapshot every once in a while is kind of fun to play with but – and I heard something about the Apple Watch – that's not the same as something that can help you figure out how to change your lifestyle; to help people perform better or feel better” Bell told the site.

 The Intel exec also talked up the style credentials of the new wearable, boasting “I like joking that the back of ours looks better than the front of a lot of others.”
 With smartwatch makers seriously upping the design stakes, such as the Moto 360 and LG G Watch R, Bell should hope that the front of the Basis Peak looks even better.